MrTambourineSLO/SasoHighlightedSearch/README.md

 ## Credits
 All code, unless otherwise stated in code comments was written by me.
+Promotional graphics on chrome web store were done by me, except:
+Bing logo graphics were made by Simpleicon at www.flaticon.com Wikipedia logo graphics were made by Freepik at www.flaticon.com Google logo graphics were made by Simpleicon at www.flaticon.com Yahoo logo graphics were made by Freepik at www.flaticon.com

 ## License
 Do whatever you want with it, but in the unlikely case that your computer explodes into a mushroom cloud I take no responibility.